 Surveys of nuisance species are conducted throughout the year.
-No exotic vegetation was observed at the SHLMB in 2020.
+No exotic vegetation was observed at the SHLMB in 2021.

-The feral hog removal program at the SHLMB continued in 2020.
-Game cameras have been deployed across the site in key locations and are checked daily for the presence of feral hogs.
-Gaps in perimeter fencing have been fixed.
-Minimal feral hog damage was observed in 2020.
-The game cameras were useful in locating hogs and before damage could occur and a total of 25 hogs were trapped using the Jager Pro traps.
+The feral hog removal program at the SHLMB continued in 2021.
+Game cameras were deployed across the site in key locations and are checked daily for the presence of feral hogs.
+Gaps in perimeter fencing were fixed.
+No feral hogs were observed on cameras in 2021.